I first came across the wonder of mind mapping in 2011 at a time when I was keen on exploring how to learn in a different way.

 Below is an example of how I planned for this particular blog post:

-Another example from prepping to write my Free Master Your Money Course:
+Another example from prepping to write my Free Practical Money Course:

 Mind mapping has been deeply rewarding for me and it's something I'd recommend to everyone I know.